1. Your personal data – what is it?

 2. Who are we?

 We are the Institute of East Anglian Artists (IEA).
-Our Data Controller is Mark Wilkins, our Management Consultant.
+Our Data Controller is the IEA Administrator.

 3. How do we process your data?